openshift/openshift-extras/node-manager/README.md

 2. The means to request resources (or their removal)

-This implementation includes a capacity checker service (openshift-nodemgr) on the broker utilizing the oo-stats library from /opt/rh/openshift/nodemgr/oo-capacity-checker to determine when and where to scale.
-The parameters for this service are located in /etc/openshift/nodemgr/capacity.conf
+This implementation includes a capacity checker service (`openshift-nodemgr`) on the broker utilizing the `oo-stats` library from `/opt/rh/openshift/nodemgr/oo-capacity-checker` to determine when and where to scale.
+The parameters for this service are located in `/etc/openshift/nodemgr/capacity.conf`

-Once it has determined that a scaling event is necessary, oo-capacity-checker calls a event handler (specified in capacity.conf) to actually implement the logic depending on the method an OpenShift system administrator has available.
+Once it has determined that a scaling event is necessary, `oo-capacity-checker` calls a event handler (specified in `capacity.conf`) to actually implement the logic depending on the method an OpenShift system administrator has available.

-Output from oo-capacity-checker is logged to:
+Output from `oo-capacity-checker` is logged to:
-/var/log/openshift/broker/openshift-nodemgr.log
+`/var/log/openshift/broker/openshift-nodemgr.log`

 Event handlers
 ==============

-The event handler for scaling is specified in capacity.conf.
-It should be located in a subdirectory of /opt/rh/openshift/nodemgr/ and contain a script named "event" which is the entry point for nodemgr to request an event from that handler.
-Configuration for event handlers should be located in the handler's subdirectory of /etc/openshift/nodemgr/
+The event handler for scaling is specified in `capacity.conf`.
+It should be located in a subdirectory of `/opt/rh/openshift/nodemgr/` and contain a script named "event" which is the entry point for nodemgr to request an event from that handler.
+Configuration for event handlers should be located in the handler's subdirectory of `/etc/openshift/nodemgr/`

 The existing code includes two event handlers that can be configured: